lammps/lammps/doc/src/fix_mdi_qmmm.rst

 each MM atom.
 The latter is effectively the force on MM atoms due to the QM atoms.

-The input script for performing a *direct* mode QMMM simulation should do the following:
+The input script for performing a *direct* mode QM/MM simulation should do the following:

-* delete all bonds (angles, dihedrals, etc) bewteen QM atoms
+* delete all bonds (angles, dihedrals, etc) between QM atoms
 * set the charge on each QM atom to zero
-* define no bonds (angles, dihederals, etc) which involve both QM and MM atoms
+* define no bonds (angles, dihedrals, etc) which involve both QM and MM atoms
 * define a force field (pair, bonds, angles, optional kspace) for the entire system

 The first two bullet can be performed using the :doc:`delete_bonds